-Severity adjusting of LOS is an established method which has been demonstrated to be both valid and reliable, in addition to superior to unadjusted (raw) LOS.
-Further measure testing is not indicated.
+SMR is an established method which has been demonstrated to be reliable and valid.
+Further testing is not indicated.

 2a2.2 Analytic Method (Describe method of reliability testing & rationale):

 2a2.3 Testing Results (Reliability statistics, assessment of adequacy in the context of norms for the test conducted):